-So saying “Common Market was popular amongst the British public, but the project of political integration advanced by the Maastricht Treaty” is to blame, is plain false.
+So saying “Common Market was popular amongst the British public, but the project of political integration advanced by the Maastricht Treaty” is to blame, is plainly false.

 Between 1992 and 1995 UK public support for strengthening our country’s relationship with Europe dropped from 38% to 14% and never recovered.
 Support to leave the EU or weaken the relationship rocketed to over 50%.
 The events that followed – Tony Blair’s 2004 decision that the UK should accept free movement of people from the so-called accession eight (Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia, Slovenia) without a transition period, then later the Eurozone and refugee crises – only served to heighten concern about the UK’s place in the European project.

 The 2016 referendum was a call for the UK to leave the EU and its project of ever-deeper political integration.
 But the 52%/48% result is also a call to maintain a strong, close and productive economic relationship with those 500 million consumers on our doorstep.
 In short, the referendum result is an instruction to move house whilst remaining in the same neighbourhood.
 Yes, we’ll all still have our own houses, but the question is how our neighbourhood is run if we walk out of the neighbourhood committee.